Overview

 +------------------------------------------------------------------------------------+

-Partition pruning filters out unnecessary data.
-However, too many partitions may also cause other issues, such as excessive metadata and reduced pruning efficiency.
-Therefore, in OceanBase Database's columnar tables, we recommend that each partition contains at least 1 million rows.
+Partition pruning filters out unnecessary data, but having too many partitions can also lead to other issues, such as excessive metadata and reduced pruning efficiency.
+Therefore, in OceanBase Database's columnar tables, it is recommended to have at least 100,000 rows per partition.

 Partitions as data maintenance units

-In database operations and maintenance, treating partitions as the basic units of data maintenance can significantly simplify daily management processes, such as data cleanup and partition-level statistics collection.
+In database maintenance, treating partitions as the basic units for data management simplifies daily management processes, such as data cleanup and partition-level statistics collection.

 Take the data cleanup scenario as an example.
-When data is partitioned by time, you no longer need to delete rows one by one to clean up expired data.
-Instead, you can simply delete the entire historical partition.
-This operation only requires modifying metadata and can completely release disk space, avoiding the performance overhead of traditional DML operations.
+When data is partitioned by time, instead of deleting rows individually, you can simply delete the entire historical partition.
+This operation only requires modifying the metadata and can completely release disk space, avoiding the performance overhead of traditional DML operations.

-By naturally classifying data based on partitioning keys (such as time), maintenance operations shift from "row-by-row scanning" to "batch processing," greatly enhancing management efficiency and reducing operational complexity.
+By naturally categorizing data based on the partitioning key (such as time), maintenance operations shift from "row-by-row scanning" to "batch processing," significantly improving management efficiency and reducing operational complexity.

 Partitions as data distribution units